-Operating revenue is derived from the sale of sodium carbonate (soda ash), sodium bicarbonate and related products, together with revenue from the sale of steam and electricity.
-In accordance with IFRS 15 revenue from the sale of goods is recognised only when the performance obligation is met when control of goods are transferred and when collectability is reasonably assured and at an amount to which the Company expects to be entitled.
+Operating revenue is derived from the sale of sodium carbonate (soda ash), sodium bicarbonate and related products.
+In accordance with IFRS 15, revenue from the sale of goods is recognised only when the performance obligation is met when control of goods are transferred and when collectability is reasonably assured and at an amount to which the Company expects to be entitled.
 Any amounts received where the performance obligation has not been met are held as deferred income.
 However, when an uncertainty arises about the collectability of an amount already included in revenue, the uncollectible amount, or the amount in respect of which recovery has ceased to be probable, is recognised as an expense, rather than as an adjustment to the amount of revenue originally recognised.